Mineral Sanitizers for Pools and Spas

 There are a lot of different brands and configurations of mineral systems on the market.
 It really boils down to quality, value, and which system best suits the needs of your pool or spa.
 Here are a few of the more popular mineral sanitizers we often recommend to our customers.

 Have more questions about using a mineral sanitizer in your pool or spa?
 We can help!
-Speak with one of our knowledgeable, friendly associates today.
-Give us a call at 1-800-LESLIES, use our live online chat function, or stop by your local Leslie’s store.
+Speak with one of our knowledgeable, friendly associates when you call or stop by your local Leslie’s store.
 We’ll help you understand the ins and outs of mineral sanitation systems and how they can meet your unique pool and spa needs.